Azure/iot-edge-v1/core/devdoc/on-out-process-gateway-modules.md

 <a name="control_communication" ></a>
-The proxy and the module host communicate via *messages* using *nanomsg* request/reply sockets.
+The proxy and the module host communicate via *messages* using *nanomsg* pair sockets.
 The different message types and how they work has been described below.
 The ordering of the message types given below corresponds roughly with the sequence in which these messages are sent and received.
 Each message packet is structured like so: